 Based on experience in many Terminology Services deployments, three key implementation roles can be identified:

 Terminology Services Administrator – The resource who maintains and runs the Terminology Services component.
 The Terminology Services Administrator is responsible for acquiring the necessary terminology data files, loading them into the Terminology Services component and exporting terminology artifacts like mappings to other HIE components.
 They maintain the Terminology Services software and associated management tools.
 Depending on the size of the overall HIE installation, this administrator can be a dedicated individual or the shared responsibility of an overall HIE Administrator.
+It is primary an operational role.

 Chief Terminologist – The Chief Terminologist is responsible for the selection, validation and curation of terminology content in the Terminology Service.
 The Chief Terminologist should have a good understanding of all of the Interface and Reference Terminologies used in the HIE and have sufficient clinical informatics background to service as the champion for Terminology Services among all HIE stakeholders.
+They perform primarily and editorial role.

 Subject Matter Experts – Subject Matter Exports (SMEs) provide domain-specific expertise to the Terminology Services team.
 SMEs may be part-time participants in Terminology Services but play important roles in the evaluation of prospective Interface and Reference Terminologies, data modeling decisions, and especially in the development of data mappings.
+They are primarily knowledge resources.

 Before rushing to recruit and hire workers, be sure to review project and program goals, objectives, tasks, and roles.
 The key question: What kinds of knowledge, experience, competency and interpersonal skills are needed to fulfill each critical role within the project?